-- A big bowl filled with a bed of butter lettuce and topped with a scoop of leftover brown rice and a scoop of Picadillo made with grass fed beef.
-Handful of chopped red bell pepper.
-Topped with a few chunks of avocado and a drizzle of Tessemae's Creamy Ranch dressing.
+A big bowl filled with a bed of butter lettuce and topped with a scoop of leftover brown rice and a scoop of leftover Picadillo.
+Toss in a handful of chopped red bell pepper and add a few chunks of avocado and a drizzle of Tessemae's Creamy Ranch dressing.
 (I just ate this today as I was writing this post and it rocked my world.)

 If I run out of veggies or I'm out running errands, I will grab a salad at Chop't or grab something at the Whole Foods hot bar.
 Done and done.